 Convertible note payable in the amount of \$5,000 to Matthias Mueller dated March 11, 2004.
 The note bears interest at the rate of 8% per annum, has no provisions for a default or past due rate and was due in full on October 12, 2006.
-The note is convertible into common stock of the Company at a conversion of \$0.005 per share .
+The note is convertible into common stock of the Company at a conversion of \$0.005 per share.
 A beneficial conversion feature in the amount of \$5,000 was recorded as a discount to the note, and was amortized to interest expense during the twelve months ended December 31, 2004, 2005, and 2006.
 Accrued interest is convertible into common stock of the Company at a price of \$0.005 per share.
-Interest in the amount of \$402 and \$401 was accrued on this note during the twelve months ended December 31, 2008, and 2007, respectively.
+Interest in the amount of \$401 and \$402 was accrued on this note during the twelve months ended December 31, 2009 and 2009, respectively.
+This note is past due at December 31, 2009 and 2008.

 Convertible note payable in the amount of \$120,000 to Alpha Capital dated August 25, 2005.
 We did not meet certain of our obligations under the loan documents relating to this issuance.
 These lapses include not reserving the requisite number of treasury shares, selling subsequent securities without offering a right of first refusal, not complying with reporting obligations, not having our common shares quoted on the OTC:BB and not timely registering certain securities.
 This note is in technical default as of November 13, 2005.
 The note originally carried interest at the rate of 8% per annum, and was due in full on August 25, 2007.
 Upon default, the note's interest rate increased to 15% per annum and the note became immediately due.
-The note is convertible into common stock of the Company at a conversion of \$0.005 per share .
+The note is convertible into common stock of the Company at a conversion of \$0.005 per share.
 A beneficial conversion feature in the amount of \$120,000 was recorded as a discount to the note, and was amortized to interest expense when the note entered default status in November 2005.
-Accrued interest is convertible into common stock of the Company at a price of \$0.005 per share .
-Interest in the amount of \$18,049 and \$18,000 was accrued on this note during the twelve months ended December 31, 2008 and 2007, respectively.
-This note is in default at December 31, 2008 and 2007.
+Accrued interest is convertible into common stock of the Company at a price of \$0.005 per share.
+Interest in the amount of \$11,670 and \$18,049 was accrued on this note during the twelve months ended December 31, 2009 and 2008, respectively.
+In April 2009, the noteholder agreed to waive the default interest rate of 15%, and the note resumed accruing interest at the rate of 8% per annum.
+Also in April 2009, the noteholder agreed to extend the maturity date of this note until January 1, 2010.